webnhubs/graphic-design/README.md

 ## Projects

-- **Project 1**: Logo design for XYZ Company.
+- **Project 1**: Logo design for Parsli Health Company.
-- **Project 2**: Website mockup and visual branding for ABC Startup.
+- **Project 2**: Website mockup and visual branding for Peacock media.
-- **Project 3**: Social media design templates for DEF Corporation.
+- **Project 3**: Social media design templates for ESP Enterprises Inc.

 ## Design Guidelines

 Please refer to the `docs/design-guidelines.md` for our design standards, color schemes, typography, and more.
+Visit www.webnhubs.com

 ## Brand Assets